 Overwatch 2 gameplay – how does it play?

 Blizzard Entertainment has said that Overwatch 2 will place a greater focus on PvE action, incorporating co-operative story-driven missions into the existing multiplayer template.
 These missions take the model from seasonal events such as Uprising or Archives and expands them massively, giving players a larger arena alongside more ambitious objectives to complete.
-One mission set in Rio De Janeiro has been unveiled thus far featuring Tracer, Lucio, Mei and Reinhardt.
+For example, one mission set in Rio De Janeiro has been unveiled featuring Tracer, Lucio, Mei and Reinhardt.

 Related: Xbox Series X